melio-consulting/infra-problem/README.md

 * `newsfeed` which aggregates several RSS feeds together
 * `front-end` which calls the two previous services and displays the results.

+## Prerequisites

+* Java
+* [Leiningen](http://leiningen.org/) (can be installed using `brew install leiningen`)
+* Docker
+* Terraform

 1. Create an EC2 instance and install Docker & Terraform on it. - For developers.
 -This is done by the use of IaC - Terraform

-2. Create infrastructure as code using Terraform for the creation of the infrastructure Deploy the infrastructure using Terraform.
+2. Create Infrastructure as Code using Terraform for the creation of the deployment of the infrastructure Deploy the infrastructure using Terraform.

-## Initialize
+# Initialize the working directory
 Initialize the directory containing Terraform Initialize configuration directory by downloading and install the providers defined in the configuration, which in this case is the aws provider.
 $ terraform init

-## Run the plan
+# Run the plan
 After successful initialization, try to run “terraform plan” to see any changes that are required.
 $ terraform plan

-## Apply changes
+# Apply changes
 Run “Terraform apply” to execute all terraform files
 $ terraform apply
-##

-3. Create DockerFiles for the three services in Github SSH to the EC2 instance and clone the repo with the apps from Github Run the docker build from CLI
+3. Create DockerFiles for the three services in Github SSH to the EC2 instance and clone the repo with the apps (https://github.com/vnyakutya/infra-problem.git) from Github Run the docker build from CLI
+# Syntax
+docker build  -t ImageName:TagName dir
+# Options
+-t − is to mention a tag to the image
+  ImageName − This is the name you want to give to your image.
+  TagName − This is the tag you want to give to your image.
+  Dir − The directory where the Docker File is present.
-The Docker images will be pushed to an Amazon ECR repository
+The Docker images will be pushed to an Amazon ECR repository which was created by Terraform

-## Prerequisites

-* Java
-* [Leiningen](http://leiningen.org/) (can be installed using `brew install leiningen`)
-* Docker
-* Terraform

 ## Building & Running Services